-- Whenever Team Teach holds are used by staff the incident must be reported to the Headteacher/Deputy Headteacher and recorded on the appropriate form (see Appendix 2) - Reports should include as much detail as possible.
+- Whenever Team Teach holds are used by staff the incident must be reported to the Headteacher/Deputy Headteacher and recorded on the appropriate form (see Appendix 2).
+These will be stored on CPOMS. - Reports should include as much detail as possible.
 Care should be taken to state the facts and not include opinion or speculation. - The Headteacher/ Deputy Headteacher will call parents to inform them of the incident and reassure them their child is now calm and back in class.
 If parents cannot be reached, then they will be spoken to at the end of the day by the class teacher.
-If the parent does not collect the child then a letter will be sent home, informing them of the incident and to offer them the opportunity to discuss the matter in person.